Wāhi Tukurua – Mercury Bay Resource Recovery Centre Trust - Whitianga Environment & Conservation

 If you like this page, please share it!

-Whitianga Seagull Centre
+Whitianga Resource Recovery Centre

 Mercury Bay Resource Recovery Centre Trust (MBRRCT) is a charitable trust created in 2020 to plan, establish, maintain and operate a waste reduction and recycling centre in Whitianga.
 The Centre is based on the successful business model of the Seagull Centre in Thames and will be located at the new Refuse Transfer Station (RTS), which is due to start construction on Moewai Road in 2024/25.